Our Story

 We eventually phased out the conference and local chapters to invest more time in offering monthly events, including community practice circles, brainstorming sessions, book clubs, mentorship sessions, foundational learning series, and self-care sessions.
 Members could earn continuing education credits by attending sessions live or watching them on-demand through our Mighty Networks platform.

-In 2021, we developed our Mindfulness-Based Learning Micro-Credential Program (now a self-guided program free to all) to offer a completely unique experience that provided quality learning of the fundamentals specifically related to the field of education, was customizable to personal goals, and participants could earn 2 graduate credits and signal competency without being as commitment-intensive as a full mindfulness teacher certification.
+In 2021, we developed our Mindfulness-Based Learning Micro-Credential Program (now a self-guided program) to offer a completely unique experience that provided quality learning of mindfulness fundamentals specifically related to the field of education, was customizable to personal goals, and allowed participants to earn 2 graduate credits and signal competency without being as commitment-intensive as a full mindfulness teacher certification.

-Moving forward, as some communities take action to restrict social and emotional supports, our intention is to have our website strongly advocate that mindfulness is infused into ALL learning–no matter the content area–and elevates all human intelligence skill sets.
-In 2025, we chose to refine our organization's name and the title of our framework and micro-credential program to more fully align with this truth and goal.
+Moving forward, as some communities take action to restrict social and emotional supports, we envision our website's presence strongly advocating that mindfulness is infused into ALL learning–no matter the content area–and elevates all human intelligence skill sets.
+In 2025, we chose to refine our organization's name and the title of our framework and micro-credential program to more fully align with this truth and support this goal.

 Mindfulness-based learning (MBL) is a proactive approach that starts from within (embodiment) and ripples out across our self, staff, students, and society for us to become mindful global citizens.
 As a leadership team, we held true to our mission, vision, and values when making decisions that would benefit all, while advocating for mental health and well-being in education.
 Our hope is that our offerings continue to impact the field of education for years to come.